Rifat-Ahammed/Activation-Function/README.md

 inside neural networks.<br />

 ## Theoretical Understanding:
-  o Explain the Activation Function, including its equation and graph. o Discuss why activation functions are used in neural networks, focusing on the role of the Activation function.
+  o Explain the Activation Function, including its equation and graph.<br/>
+  o Discuss why activation functions are used in neural networks, focusing on the role of the Activation function.<br/>
 ## Mathematical Exploration:
-  o Derive the Activation function formula and demonstrate its output range. o Calculate the derivative of the Activation function and explain its significance in the backpropagation process.
+  o Derive the Activation function formula and demonstrate its output range.<br/>
+  o Calculate the derivative of the Activation function and explain its significance in the backpropagation process.<br/>